|Vice Chancellor for Research:

 An Incomplete must be removed at a time designated by the instructor, but before the end of the next semester of residence; the Enrollment Services Office announces the deadlines for each semester.
 Students should not re-enroll in a class in which they have an Incomplete.
 In unusual circumstances, the time for removal of the "I" may be extended by permission of the instructor and the Dean of Graduate Studies.

 Graduate students withdrawing from a class or changing a class to an audit must secure the signature of their advisor prior to submitting the "drop/add" card to the Graduate School Program Manager.
 Auditing a class also requires the signature of the professor of the course.

 Students requesting a complete withdrawal from Montana Technological University's Graduate School must obtain the appropriate form from the Enrollment Services Office.
 Upon completion of the form and obtaining all of the appropriate signatures, the student must bring the completed form to the Graduate School Program Manager for processing.
 A student who is unable to obtain signatures in person may request assistance from the department or the Graduate School.

 Academic Probation Policy

-Continued enrollment in the Montana Tech Graduate School requires the maintenance of a 3.00 cumulative GPA (CGPA) for graduate level courses and evidence of academic progress toward the student’s degree objectives.
+Continued enrollment in the Montana Technological University Graduate School requires the maintenance of a 3.00 cumulative GPA (CGPA) for graduate level courses and evidence of academic progress toward the student's degree objectives.
 Failure of the student to achieve either of these conditions will result in academic probation and can result in ineligibility for financial support.
 A student on academic probation must achieve a term GPA of at least 3.00.
-The student will remain on probation until the CBPA equals or exceeds 3.00.
+The student will remain on probation until the CGPA equals or exceeds 3.00.
 The student may not exceed the maximum of one calendar year of probation and may be suspended from Graduate School if this limit is surpassed.